2021–22 Championnat Pro A

 The 2021–22 Championnat National A is the 67th season of the Championnat National A, the highest basketball league in Tunisia.
 The regular season started on 25 September 2021 and ended on 10 May 2022.

 US Monastir won its seventh league title; it was its fourth straight victorious season.

 Teams

-This season featured 10 teams, with SS Sfaxien and US Anar joining the league as newcomers.
+This season featured 10 teams, with SS Sfaxien and US Ansar joining the league as newcomers.

 Foreign players

 The following foreign players played with the Championnat National A teams this season:

 Regular season

 The regular season started on 25 September 2021.
 The six highest placed teams advance to the play-offs, while the bottom four teams will play in the play-out.

 Relegation round

 Play-offs

 In the play-offs, the six highest ranked team from the regular season play against each other.
 The highest four teams advance to the Super play-offs.

 Super play-offs

 The Super play-offs began on 14 April 2022.
 Numbers in brackets denote the team's seed.